theuusc/Spotify-Clone/README.md

 4. **State Management with React:**
    - Use React to efficiently manage the application state.
    - Create modular components for easy maintenance and scalability.

+## Getting Started

+As Spotify Clone is currently under active development, it is not yet available for public access.
+I'm working hard to bring you an exciting platform for exploring your favorites artists.

+In the meantime, feel free to check out the source code and contribute to the project.

 ## Issues and Feedback